telink-semi/tl_platform_sdk/doc/telink_b91m_driver_sdk_Release_Note.md

 ### Bug Fixes

 * **pm**
-  * solve the problem that pragrem can not run when VBAT power supply is greater than 4.1V,and sys_int configer power mode as DCDC mode.
+  * solve the problem that pragrem can not run when VBAT power supply is greater than 4.1V,and sys_int configure power mode as DCDC mode.
   * During the stability test, the program freezes after running for a period of time.
 * **spi**
   * spi enum SPI_MODE1、SPI_MODE2 definition as error value, fixed as correct value.